Before you head out for an uphill lap, check the Aspen Snowmass App to find out whether your desired route is open for the day. Learn more below.

 Uphill Private Lesson

-Want to learn more about uphilling?
-You can arrange for an Uphill Private Lesson (inbounds) with one of our expert uphill Pros.
+Arrange for an Uphill Private Lesson (inbounds) with one of our expert uphill Pros and discover the sport at your own pace.
 Instructors will share tips and proper use for: boot/binding interface, clothing/layering, hydration and nutrition for uphill fitness, putting skins on/off the skis, walking uphill at a reasonable pace, proper routes, etiquette and transitioning to downhill mode.
-Participant must be an intermediate or above skier and should be acclimatized and feel aerobically comfortable with hiking uphill in the high altitude mountain environment.
 Advance uphill private lesson reservation and payment are required.